Now that we have set up our own project, we are ready to explore the data, and use it for traffic analysis.

 0 and the right knob is close to

-This applies a filter to only maintain the records that have a speed of at least 2 knots (and that are inside the Suez shape that we created before).
+This applies a filter to only maintain the records that have a Heading in the [-180, 0] interval (and that are inside the Highway 1 shape that we created before).

-Let’s now visualize the opposite: the vessels at anchor., This can easily be done by clicking on the EXCLUDE button in the Filters section in the LAYERS panel.
-Note the very different histogram on the timeline.
-The number of vessels stuck is clearly increasing from March 23 and on.
+Let’s now look at the other direction, this can easily be done by clicking on the EXCLUDE button in the Filters section of the LAYERS panel.
+Note the very different velocity profile, indicating no congestion.

 Before continuing with the next step, let’s save our analysis as follows: